torrvision/focal_calibration/README.md

 The code is based on PyTorch and requires a few further dependencies, listed in [environment.yml](environment.yml).
 It should work with newer versions as well.

 ### Datasets

 Most datasets will be downloaded directly on running the code.
 However, [Tiny ImageNet](https://tiny-imagenet.herokuapp.com/) needs to be downloaded separately for the data loader to work.

+### Pretrained models

+The pretrained models for Focal Loss (Sample-Dependent gamma 5, 3) and Focal Loss (gamma 3) for all the datasets can be [downloaded from here](http://www.robots.ox.ac.uk/~viveka/focal_calibration/).

 ## Training a model